ay-lab/HiCtrans/ReadMe.md

         --precheck=PRECHECK
-                Precheck option will help to restrict HiCtrans search only to chromosome combinations with significant max interaction compared to mean non-zero count value.
-[Default 1.
+                Precheck option will help to restrict HiCtrans search only to chromosome combinations with significant max interaction compared to mean non-zero count value [Default 1.
 Lower value will increase stringency]

         -h, --help
                 Show this help message and exit